Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: The lower bound for Gaussians and their mixtures

-\begin{proof} In order to apply \Lemma{fano_conc}, we must create a large number $M$ of Gaussian distributions whose pairwise KL divergence is at most $\kappa$, and whose pairwise TV distance is at least $2 \eps$.
-We will accomplish this with parameters $M = 2^{\Omega(d^2)}$ and $\kappa = O(\eps^2)$, so \Lemma{fano_conc} will yield the desired lower bound.
+\begin{proof} To apply \Lemma{fano_conc}, we must create a large number $M$ of Gaussian distributions whose pairwise KL divergences are at most $\kappa(\eps)$ and whose pairwise TV distances are at least $2 \eps$.
+We will accomplish this with parameters $M = 2^{\Omega(d^2)}$ and $\kappa = O(\eps^2)$, and \Lemma{fano_conc} yields the desired lower bound.

-The existence of these $M$ distributions will be shown using the probabilistic method.
-Specifically, let us fix parameters $r = 9$ and $\lambda = \Theta(\eps d^{-1/2} )$.
-For each $a \in [M]$, we pick $U_a$ to be a random matrix of size $d \times d/r$ with orthonormal columns.
+The existence of such $M$ distributions is shown using the probabilistic method.
+Let us fix the parameters $r = 9$ and $\lambda = \Theta(\eps d^{-1/2} )$.
+Assume, for simplicity, that $d/r$ is an integer.
+For each $a \in [M]$, we pick $U_a$ to be a uniformly random $d \times d/r$ matrix with orthonormal columns.
+That is, $U_a$ consists of the first $d/r$ columns of a uniformly random $d\times d$ orthogonal matrix (a random matrix with Haar measure on the group of $d\times d$ orthogonal matrices).
 From this, we create the distribution

 To apply \Lemma{fano_conc}, we must analyze the pairwise KL divergences and TV distances between $f_1,\ldots,f_M$.
+Observe that, by the construction of $U_a$, for any fixed $d\times d$ orthogonal matrix $W$, the matrices $U_a$ and $WU_a$ have the same distribution, that is, $U_a$ is rotationally invariant (see, e.g., \cite[Section~1.2]{haar}).

-\textit{Bound on KL divergences.} This analysis is straightforward since there is a closed-form expression for the KL divergence between any two Gaussians.
-First, observe that any two $\Sigma_a$ and $\Sigma_b$ have the same spectrum: there are $d/r$ eigenvalues equal to $1+\lambda$ and the remaining eigenvalues equal $1$.
+\paragraph{Bounding the KL divergences.} This analysis is straightforward since there is a closed-form expression for the KL divergence between Gaussians.
+First, observe that all $\Sigma_a$ have the same spectrum: there are $d/r$ eigenvalues equal to $1+\lambda$ and the remaining eigenvalues equal $1$.
 Consequently,

 Next observe that